 Open plan layouts inevitably force people to work together in a common area with little to no privacy.
 This can prove a nuisance for some who find that they work better without distractions.
 Hearing employees coming and going, conversing, phones ringing and even music playing from colleague’s laptop is enough to disrupt any individual’s thought process and concentration levels.

-Moreover, open plan offices have also done away with the hierarchy of traditional offices where employees are positioned according to their ranking within the company.
+Moreover, open-plan offices have also done away with the hierarchy of traditional offices where employees are positioned according to their ranking within the company.
 Instead, employees are grouped according to projects rather than departments and this has been found to greatly enhance workflow.

-Open plan offices suffer from lack of Privacy.
+Open-plan offices suffer from lack of Privacy.

-Apart from the various visual and acoustic distractions employees in open plan offices have to endure, there’s also the concern of a decrease in confidential communication, making it harder for colleagues to communicate effectively with one another without fear of being overheard.
+Apart from the various visual and acoustic distractions employees in open-plan offices have to endure, there’s also the concern of a decrease in a confidential communication, making it harder for colleagues to communicate effectively with one another without fear of being overheard.
 Recently, this has led to many opting to transfer their in-office conversations to an online platform like Skype instead.
 While this is an effective alternative, it may take away from some of the strengths of face-to-face communication.

-Spread of Germs is easier in open spaces.
+The spread of Germs is easier in open spaces.

-While you may unlikely to catch small pox from your co-worker, research shows that open-plan offices do increase the spread of germs and illnesses due to shared spaces.
+While you may unlikely to catch smallpox from your co-worker, research shows that open-plan offices do increase the spread of germs and illnesses due to shared spaces.
 This could mean more sick leave since one employee who comes to work with a bad cold is likely to infect those working close to him.

 Minimising Distractions in Open Plan Offices.

-While open plan offices have undoubtedly transformed the way organisations operate over the past 50 years, it’s also worth considering that no two companies are the same so while this layout may work for some, it may not be ideal for others.
+While open-plan offices have undoubtedly transformed the way organisations operate over the past 50 years, it’s also worth considering that no two companies are the same so while this layout may work for some, it may not be ideal for others.
 When considering office layout, think about the size and scope of your workforce before simply going for open plan automatically.
 The Living Office, launched by Herman Miller, for example, mitigates these crucial aspects of an organisation and caters accordingly.